kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Authentication

 Is possible to add authentication adding additional annotations in the Ingress rule.
-The source of the authentication is a secret that contains usernames and passwords inside the the key `auth`.
+The source of the authentication is a secret that contains usernames and passwords inside the key `auth`.

 The annotations are:
 ```